reederz/reederz.com/content/pages/about.rst

 About
 #####

-My name's Justas.
-I'm a Web Developer / Co-founder at `fadeit <http://fadeit.dk/en>`_.
-This is my personal site where I'll sometimes blog about stuff that interests me (most likely tech).
+My name is Justas.
+I'm a programmer interested in Web, Linux, Privacy and Decentralization.
+This is my personal site where I'll sometimes write about that (and perhaps some other stuff).